croquet/multiblaster-tutorial/README.md

 }
 ```

 In the model, we add a highscore table.
-It is initialized from previously presisted
+It is initialized from previously persisted
 state, or set to an empty object:

 ```js